ApicaSystem/apicactl/docs/README.md

 # Quickstart

-The quickest way to start using `logiqctl` is to download a pre-built binary from our [release page on GitHub](https://github.com/logiqai/logiqctl/releases).
+The quickest way to start using `apicactl` is to download a pre-built binary from our [release page on GitHub](https://github.com/ApicaSyatem/apicactl/releases).

-## Configuring `logiqctl`
+## Configuring `apicactl`

-Once you've downloaded the binary, you can configure `logiqctl` to interact with your LOGIQ instance by doing the following:
+Once you've downloaded the binary, you can configure `apicactl` to interact with your Apica Ascent instance by doing the following:
 1. Set your cluster URL:
     ```
-    logiqctl config set-cluster CLUSTER_URL
+    apicactl config set-cluster CLUSTER_URL
     ```
 1. Set your LOGIQ credentials:
     ```
-    logiqctl config set-ui-credential flash-userid password
+    apicactl config set-ui-credential flash-userid password
     ```
 1. Set your default namespace:
     ```
-    logiqctl config set-context NAMESPACE
+    apicactl config set-context NAMESPACE
     ```
-1. Verify your `logiqctl` configuration:
+1. Verify your `apicactl` configuration:
     ```
-    logiqctl get namespaces
+    apicactl get namespaces
     ```
-This completes the installation of `logiqctl`.
-You can now use `logiqctl` to interact with your LOGIQ instance right from your terminal.
+This completes the installation of `apicactl`.
+You can now use `apicactl` to interact with your LOGIQ instance right from your terminal.

-# Building `logiqctl` from source
+# Building `apicactl` from source

-Another way of installing `logiqctl` is by building it from the source code.
-Building `logiqctl` from its source code involves two steps:
+Another way of installing `apicactl` is by building it from the source code.
+Building `apicactl` from its source code involves two steps:
 - Installing dependencies
-- Downloading and building the `logiqctl` binary
+- Downloading and building the `apicactl` binary

 ## Installing dependencies

-`logiqctl` has the following dependencies:
+`apicactl` has the following dependencies:
 - Go: You can install Go by following the instructions listed on [https://golang.org/dl/]
 - Protocol Buffers: Download the binary and set it up by running the following commands: